BarlowTheKeeper/SiofriaSoundboardProject/README.md

 5. A help page inside the app (this should be the first in the list I know!)
 6. Interface with Lifx for light sync with music.
 (PoC in progress)

+Keeneyed might have noticed that the end user will get a notification for each new version after this one (multiple versions gap will produce multiple notifications).
+Also, I will add a "don't show this again" option.
+That will be fixed in the next one.

-Please report any issues you come accross, here on github.
+Please report any issues you come across, here on Git Hub.
 You can also attach the application logs so that I can see what the errors were.
-Logs are located in the place you installed the application at.
+Logs are located in the place where you installed the application.
 Look for files with names of this example format: "Log-10-27-2023.txt"